-ARTICLE XI.
-INTERN, RESIDENTS, FELLOW ROTATIONS
+ARTICLE X. INTERN, RESIDENT AND FELLOW ROTATIONS

-11.1 Supervision of Interns, Residents and Fellows - Professional Graduate Medical Education Programs wishing to rotate Interns, Residents or Fellows through Banner Casa Grande Medical Center will require approval by the appropriate Department Committee, the Medical Executive Committee and Medical Center CEO.
+10.1 Supervision of Interns, Residents and Fellows - Professional Graduate Medical Education Programs wishing to rotate Interns, Residents or Fellows through the medical centers will require approval by the appropriate Department Committee, the Medical Executive Committee and Medical Center CEO.
 This approval will be based upon information provided by the GME training program.
 Once approved, the professional liability coverage and competencies of each resident or fellow will be confirmed.
 Successful completion of Banner's electronic medical record/computer assisted order entry training (CPOE training) is required before start of the assigned rotation.
 Interns, Residents and Fellows will be oriented to Banner Health policies, programs, and channels of communication.

 Interns, Residents and Fellows shall function within the Medical Center under an approved job description and must be supervised by an attending or supervising physician with appropriate clinical privileges.
-The Supervising Physician, who is a member in good standing of the BCGMC Medical Staff, shall communicate information to the graduate medical education (GME) training program about the quality of care, treatment, and services and educational needs of the participants he/she supervises.
+The Supervising Physician, who is a member in good standing of the medical centers Medical Staff, shall communicate information to the graduate medical education (GME) training program and the board about the quality of care, treatment, and services and educational needs of the participants he/she supervises.